tdellorussoCV/mc4-Support-page/To do list.md

 --------------
 Unix uses this link most of the time for Weekend BB shift Rota and Some of the Unix stuff \\bizops\commvault\CE\UnixDB font icons to animate and change on click
+Make the people list run from json file for easier updating.
+Firefox - the Client dropdowns do not work.
+Create Google , Documentation and bing searches.

 //---------//
 In Progress
 --------------
+Firefox - the Client dropdowns do not work.

 //---------//